-- Circumstances clearly beyond the control of the student caused the exam, test, quiz, lab, etc. to be missed.
+Circumstances clearly beyond the control of the student caused the exam, test, quiz, lab, etc. to be missed.
 Such circumstances include serious illness or injury, or death of close family member.
-They do NOT include forgetting about the test, lack of preparation for the test, work-related or social obligations. - 2.
-The student has notified the instructor (or the Pure and Applied Science office staff, if the instructor is not available) about the missed exam, test, quiz, lab, etc. Such notification MUST occur in advance, if possible, or at the latest, on the day of the exam, test, quiz, lab, etc. - 3.
+They do NOT include forgetting about the test, lack of preparation for the test, work-related or social obligations.

+- 2. The student has notified the instructor (or the Science, Technology, Engineering and Mathematics (STEM) office staff, if the instructor is not available) about the missed exam, test, quiz, lab, etc. Such notification MUST occur in advance, if possible, or at the latest, on the day of the exam, test, quiz, lab, etc. - 3.
 Proof of the circumstances is provided.
-Proper proof of illness or injury requires a medical certificate from a doctor, who may also be consulted. - 4.
+Proper proof of illness or injury requires a medical certificate from a doctor. - 4.
 The student has been fully participating in the course up until the circumstances that prevented the writing of the exam, test, quiz, lab, etc. Fully participating means attending almost all of the classes and turning in almost all assignments in the course.